petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

    Do not use `p_p_auth` values in URLs, as they are session-specific and are not valid in different contexts.

-### Async Action
+### Asynchronous Action

-Async actions operate behind the scenes, allowing complex or time-consuming operations to be carried out in the background while users continue interacting with the application.
+Asynchronous actions operate behind the scenes, allowing complex or time-consuming operations to be carried out in the background while users continue interacting with the application.

-To create an async action,
+To create an asynchronous action,

 1. Under Action Behavior, select *Async* as the Type.

 1. Specify the *URL* for the REST endpoint where the selected method is implemented and select the *Method*: Delete, Get, Patch, Post, or Put.

 1. {bdg-secondary}`Liferay DXP 2024.Q4+` Enter the *Request Body* if it applies to your chosen method.
 Enter all required values for your chosen endpoint (for a Patch method, only the fields you're changing).

    The request body must be valid JSON.
 No input is interpreted as `{}`.

 1. (Optional) Enter a [*Headless Action Key*](../../../headless-delivery/consuming-apis/consuming-rest-services.md#headless-action-keys) to link an action to a headless endpoint and verify if users have the required permissions for the chosen action method.
 Ensure the key matches with the selected method.